 Synergies through collaboration

-A diverse array of organizations contributes to the development of the telecommunication/ICT.
+A diverse array of organizations and stakeholders contribute to the development of the telecommunication/ICT.
 ITU, as a major player in this diverse environment, embraces collaboration as the best way to contribute to the fulfilment of its mission.

 Reasons: Collaboration is not limited to organizations.